Back Main Menu Next

 964 faecal streptococci

-However, the very high levels (2003 average) were affected to a huge extent by the heavy rainfall of 28 August (a total coliform count of 16 million!) following a 27-day dry period.
+However, the very high averages were affected greatly by the heavy rainfall of 28th August following a 27-day dry period [more].

 Coy Pond Gardens